 When things are not in order or are not organised to the sufferers liking, this behaviour is triggered and feelings of fear and anxiety can overtake.

 The sufferer may experience violent repetitive thoughts regarding themselves or their loved ones that they are unable to stop thinking about.

 How do I know if I have OCD?

 Worrying about your family members is one thing, but not being able to shake violent thoughts about your loved ones is something else.

 But how do you know if you actually have OCD?
-Take a moment and ask yourself these three questions…

 - Do I have control over this behaviour I’m exhibiting?
-Can I stop if I wanted to?

 If you think that bad things will occur, or if you feel anxious with the idea of not doing the behaviour, it’s possible that you may want to explore OCD diagnosis further.

 - Am I comfortable sharing this behaviour with loved ones?

 Sharing it with others can shine a new light on it, learning different perspectives on your situation.

 If you just don’t want to talk about it, this could be a sign that the behaviour is taking up an unhealthy amount of headspace, which could mean you are dealing with OCD.

 - Am I able to rationalise the behaviour in a way that other people would understand?

 If you were to explain your behaviour to a friend who does not suffer from OCD, would they understand, relate to, or agree with the behaviour?

 If you’re unable to rationalise your behaviours in ways that mentally healthy people around you can understand, you may want to speak to a doctor about OCD.

 How to get diagnosed with OCD

 In 2005, the NHS developed the NICE Guidelines for the treatment of OCD.These guidelines help doctors in the UK diagnose OCD in patients so that they can refer the patient to a therapist for treatment.

 Therapy treatment is most commonly recommended for OCD sufferers, with Cognitive Behavioural Therapy (CBT) being the most successful form of treatment.

 While the NHS in the UK offers free healthcare, it can take a few months before commencing therapy after your doctor refers you out.

 Impulse, for example, offers affordable, personalised online OCD Therapy treatments, using CBT, ACT (Acceptance and Commitment Therapy), ERP (Exposure and Response Prevention) and Mindfulness methods.

 What do to first

 If you’re concerned you are displaying symptoms of OCD and you would like to get help, make sure to speak with your doctor about your concerns.